 - Do I use my emotions to control others and get them to do what I want them to do?

-It is extremely important to start, maintain, or even increase your physical activity especially when you’re not feeling a great of amount life during the holidays.
+It is extremely important to start, maintain, or even increase your physical activity especially when you’re not feeling a great of amount life during the holidays after divorce.
 We all have probably heard that being physically active reduces hormones that cause stress, anxiety, and depression.
 The last thing you may feel like doing is to get up off that couch and go for a bike ride, take a walk, or go to the gym.
 Although feelings are important, in this case fact is more important.
 I remember someone who was going through a very rough time, and she started out by walking one block a day, because that’s all she could do.
 The next week she increased it to two blocks, then four, then six.
 She now walks three miles every day!
 So please, for yourself, start moving every day, even if it’s a small start.

 We are creatures of habit and it’s hard to break out of them.
 It is especially difficult when it involves a past significant relationship.
 The area most challenging is in the area of our thoughts and attitudes.
 For me, I struggled with thoughts like, “I will never get my life back” and blaming attitudes like “this is ALL your fault!”.
 Learning how to shift thoughts, feelings, and behavior is a process, but it can be done with time and practice.